Actor triptychs

 Publisher: Ôta-ya Takichi

-NOTE: This triptych is believed to be a mitate, meaning that it is an imaginary scene with actors who never actually appeared together on stage in these roles.
+NOTE: This diptych is believed to be a mitate, meaning that it is an imaginary scene with actors who never actually appeared together on stage in these roles.
+Some of the woodblocks for this diptych were partially recarved and used for the production of Sekitori nidai no shobuzuke in the 9th month of 1850:

 Right sheet: Unidentified actor as Inuyama Dôsetsu Tadatomo (犬山道節忠興)